What does it take to change the world? How can you change a social complex system?

-The following four change models are included in this game.
-You can choose to use one, two or all of these change management process models under which to play the game.
+The following four change models are included in the game.
+You can choose to use one, two or all of them to play it’s up to you!

 - Plan: What is your goal?